A Hospice Chaplain's Field Guide to Caregiving

 1. How would you answer the question "is the universe a friendly place?"

-2. Are you willing to explore the possibility that the universe is a friendly place and how that can support you during this time?
+2. Are you willing to explore the possibility that the universe is a friendly place?
+How that can support you during this time?

 5. What is the most challenging part of your day?